raspberrypilearning/octapi-calculating-pi/en/step_10.md

-# Step eight - How can we optimise the dartboard method?
+# "Challenge: optimising the dartboard method"

 The code you have written passes a random seed to each job, so the **entropy** on the client is distributed for use on the servers.
 Doing it this way allows us to implement better entropy on the client in order to improve the accuracy of the computation.
 However, we can make best use of the **entropy** that we have by finding the best combination of job length and number of jobs.